 The salient features of Contentful CMS:

+Provides a flexible platform for managing content centrally and delivering it across various channels (websites, mobile apps, IoT devices) through GraphQL APIs.

+To design and manage content models as templates for content entries

+To organize and manage content within spaces and environments.

+To define and configure content types and fields.

-PsT as templates for content entriesTTEnables teams to unify content in a single hub, structure it for use in any digital channel, and
+Enables teams to unify content in a single hub, structure it for use in any digital channel, and

 Integrates with hundreds of other tools through open APIs and an app framework.